skx/dns-api-go/README.md

-# dns-api.go
+# dns-api-go

-This is a golang port of the old perl-based DNS-API.org site.
+This is a golang port of the old [perl-based DNS-API.org site](https://github.com/skx/dns-api.org/).

 * Still allows the same lookups.
 * Still has rate-limiting.